210119-java-enterprise/justORM_p1/README.md

 # justORM_p1

 justORM is a simple ORM created by Tuan Mai.
 This ORM is able to implement simple CRUD methods such as:
-Inserting, Select All, Updatingm and Deleting.
+Inserting, Select All, Updating, and Deleting.
 This ORM is used with PostgreSQL databases.

 ## Rundown